The Open Targets Platform allows prioritisation of drug targets based on the strength of their association with a disease.

 Once we have the scores for each evidence, we calculate an overall score for a data type (e.g. Genetic associations).
 In this step, we take into account that although multiple occurrences of evidence can suggest a strong association, the inclusion of further new evidence should not have a great impact on the overall score.
 For this reason, we calculate the sum of the harmonic progression of each score and adjust the contribution of each of them using a heuristic weighting.
 Throughout this process, the value of the score is always capped at 1, the most confident association.

-The current scoring framework is a modified version of the original one described in "Open Targets: a platform for therapeutic target identification and validation".
+The current scoring framework is a modified version of the original one described in "Open Targets: a platform for therapeutic target identification and validation" and it is available on GitHub.
 We now compute the direct relationships between targets and diseases taking into account a sigmoid scaling on the number of expression studies (for RNA Expression) and PubMed IDs (for Text mining) to remove additional spurious relationships.

 We will continue to explore and work on alternative statistical models to keep providing robust scoring systems for target-disease associations.
 For further discussion, please email our Support team.